vipulcj/Object-Detection-/README.md

 - `my_cnn_model.h5`
 You can either:
 - Train it yourself using the provided notebook (`CIFAR10_project.ipynb`)
-- Or i have provided me pretrained model in this repo.
+- Or i have provided my my_cnn_model.h5 model in this repo.

 ---